costello1982/python_napalm/ACI_Notes.md

                                             1.2.2 Allocation Mode: Static Allocation
 ![VLAN Pool](ACI_Images/Step1.jpg)

+After VLAN pool is created, we configure physical domain which will use that VLAN pool.
+There already is a “phys” domain so we just configure the new pool to be used in it:

 2. Create Physical and External Domains: Fabric > Access Policies > Physical and External Domains > Physical Domains > Right Click Create Physical Domain (CostelloTN_PhyDom)

                                 2.1 Select VLAN Pool Created at Step 1 CostelloTN_VlanPool
 ![VLAN Pool](ACI_Images/Step2.jpg)

+The domain is now ready to be used inside AAEP (Attachable Access Entity Profile).
+Don’t ask, this AAEP, related to configured domain in it is used in every EPG later on.
+In that way, interface configuration is able to be build and pushed to the switch.
+I see that AAEP as a pivot – policy connecting object, or maybe as a Primary Key in Relational database as the ACI config seems to be structured just like a relational database.

 3. Create Attachable Access Entity Profiles (AAEP): Fabric > Access Policies > Policies > Global > Attachable Access Entity Profile > Right Click Create (CostelloTN_AAEProf)

                                 3.1 Click + to add attach the Domain that we created at the Step2 CostelloTN_PhyDom 3.2 For the rest we let them like that for now.
 Next and Finish.
 ![VLAN Pool](ACI_Images/Step3.jpg)

 4. Create Interface Policy: Fabric > Access Policies > Policies > Interface

                                 4.1 Create CDP Interface, etc
                                 4.2 In my version they were some defaults that I will use where is already enable.
 I don't have to configure anything at this step.
 ACI 6.0(3d)

+Now we create Leaf Interface Profiles, objects that will be created only once and will represent the Interfaces of each Leaf.
+Later when you would need a new port configured on ACI, you will just add Interface Selector inside one of the Leafs Interface Profiles.

 5. Create Interface Profile: Fabric > Access Policies > Interfaces > Leaf Interfaces > Profile > Right Click Create (Leaf101_IntProf), then Submit without adding Interface Selectors.